 If you’re going to be subject to RMDs in the coming years, it’s a good idea to familiarize yourself with the rules to avoid common RMD pitfalls.
-Ken Elbert, director of advanced planning for Northwestern Mutual, offers five things to know about RMDs.
+Patrick Horning, senior director of advanced planning for Northwestern Mutual, offers five things to know about RMDs.

 Your first RMD will be for the year in which you turn 72.

-Generally speaking, Elbert recommends a quick tax check before postponing your initial RMD.
+Generally speaking, Horning recommends a quick tax check before postponing your initial RMD.

 “Delaying your distribution until April 1 following the year in which you turn 72 means that you’ll need to take your first and second distributions in the same calendar year.
 This could bump you into a higher tax bracket; it could also make you subject to the Medicare high-income surcharge.
-This applies if your adjusted gross income (plus tax-exempt interest income) exceeds $87,000, if you are single, or $174,000 if you are married and file jointly.
+This applies if your 2023 adjusted gross income (plus tax-exempt interest income) exceeds $97,000 if you are single or $194,000 if you are married and file jointly.
 The extra income also may also mean that a larger portion of your Social Security benefits will be subject to taxes."

 Your RMD amount for any given year is determined by a relatively simple calculation that involves dividing your retirement account balance(s) as of Dec.
 31 of the prior year by a life expectancy factor (based on your age) that is set by the IRS.
 The IRS publishes tables and worksheets to guide you through the calculation.

 If you are still working at age 72 and participate in your employer-sponsored plan, you may be able to postpone taking RMDs from the plan until you retire — unless you own more than 5 percent of the company you work for.
-You can avoid having to take RMDs on other IRAs or 401(k) plans by rolling those assets into your current plan, if possible.
+IRAs do not have this more than 5 percent owner rule.
+You can avoid having to take RMDs on IRAs or other 401(k) plans by rolling those assets into your current plan, if possible.

 The rules pertaining to RMDs can be complex.
-For that reason, consult with your financial or tax professional for more information.
+For that reason, it’s a good idea to consult with your financial or tax professional for more information.